 Reduce Taxes on an Ongoing Basis.
 The first long‑term alternative for the Legislature is to reduce taxes so that they no longer are growing faster than the limit.
 Under this alternative, tax revenues and associated spending could still grow, but they could not grow faster than the limit itself.
 As a result, the Legislature’s ability to make new program expansions would be severely constrained.
 While the Legislature could still reallocate funds among programs—for example, by spending less in one area, it could make expansions in another—further expansions to programs not coupled with such reductions would not be feasible.

 Alternatively, the Legislature Could Request the Voters Change the Limit.
 The Legislature’s second long‑term option is to ask the voters to approve changes to the SAL.
-As we noted in a , there are policy justifications for requesting that the voters change school districts’ limits.
+As we noted in a 2021 report on the SAL, there are policy justifications for requesting that the voters change school districts’ limits.
 For instance, asking for a change to the calculation of districts’ limits—like the changes made to city, county, and special district limits under Proposition 111—would maintain spending limits for schools while providing greater flexibility in the calculation of those limits.
 However, the voters are permitted to make any changes to the SAL that they deem appropriate.
 Instead of a narrower change like this, the Legislature also could request more far‑reaching or permanent changes, increases, or modifications to the SAL.